astronomer/docs/astro/manage-connections-variables.md

 ---
-sidebar_label: 'Manage connections and variables'
+sidebar_label: 'Manage'
-title: 'Manage Airflow connections and variables'
+title: 'Manage Apache Airflow connections and variables'
 id: manage-connections-variables
 description: "Learn about different strategies for managing Airflow connections and variables in local environments and on Astro"
 ---